govuk-one-login/mobile-id-check-async/test-resources/README.md

 > npm run deploy <stack-name> <optional-custom-backend-stack-name>
 ```

 > Note: the `<stack-name>` you enter will be appended with `-test-resources`.
-If you do not provide a custom backend stack name, it will default to `mob-async-backend`.
+If you do not provide a custom backend stack name, it will default to the main backend stack name in dev (`mob-async-backend`).

 ---